 'Hi I'm Nikki and I lead the provision at The Acorn Centre.
 I am a qualified teacher and senco and have had a passion for working with children with additional needs since the beginning of my career.
 I am particularly interested in Autism, attachment and social emotional, mental health needs.
 Since setting up and working at The Acorn centre I have completed numerous training courses which include: Theraplay, sand story skills, drawing and talking and autism training.
 I am currently a Herts Steps tutor and also am able to train others to do sand story skills.
 At the Acorn centre numerous staff including myself are all THRIVE practitioners.

-The Acorn Centre is an amazing place to work and be, we work with such a wide variety of children and schools so every day is different.
-Our support is invaluable to the schools, children and families that we work with.'
+The Acorn Centre is an amazing place to work.
+We work with such a wide variety of children and schools; every day is different.
+The support we provide is invaluable to the schools, children and families that we work with.'

 Lisa Shaw, Deputy Provision Lead, Specialist Teacher & DSP

 'My name is Lisa and I am the Deputy Lead at The Acorn Centre.
 I have been a qualified teacher for many years and have worked with different year groups and a host of families.
 I am passionate about celebrating children’s successes and developing strong relationships to help support them in school and at our centre.

 Acorn’s ethos of providing positive experiences to the children and families that we support has been fantastic to be a part of as it is such a unique provision.
 Our fantastic team work incredibly hard and we are lucky to be able to work closely with children to give them skills that help to equip them for life.
 Learning through play is a passion of mine and is adopted within the way we work which is incredibly successful.'

 Family Support Practitioner